2014 HSC Rules and Procedures guide

 (v) You have the right to appeal to the school against this determination.
 If unsuccessful, you may appeal to the Board.
 Your principal will advise you of this right and explain the appeal process.

-(vi) If you do not satisfactorily complete a course, you will receive no results in that course, and the course will not count towards your pattern of study for the award of a Higher School Certificate.
+(vi) If you do not satisfactorily complete a course, you will receive no results in that course, the course will not appear on your Record of Achievement, and the course will not count towards your pattern of study for the award of a Higher School Certificate.

 6. HSC examinations

-Your examination mark for Board Developed Courses is based on your performance in the external HSC examination.
+Your examination mark for Board Developed Courses is based on your performance in the external HSC examination (set and marked by the Board).
 The examination may involve more than one component, such as a written examination, a submitted work or a practical examination.
 There is no external HSC examination for Board Endorsed Courses.

 (i) The following courses require you to undertake practical examinations or to submit works as part of your HSC examination: